Donald C. Bluedorn II

 Memberships and Affiliations

 Mr. Bluedorn is a member of the Pennsylvania Bar and the West Virginia Bar.
-He is the chair of the Allegheny County Bar Association’s Managing Partners Committee and an American Bar Foundation Fellow.
+He is the chair of the Allegheny County Bar Association’s Managing Partners Committee, an American Bar Foundation Fellow, and an American College of Environmental Law Fellow.
 Mr. Bluedorn is a former adjunct professor at the University of Pittsburgh School of Law and is a frequent speaker on environmental law topics.
 He is a former member of the Pennsylvania Department of Environmental Protection Water Resources Advisory Committee.
 In the past, Mr. Bluedorn also served as a member of the Ohio River Basin Water Resources Planning Committee, chairman of the Statewide Water Resources Planning Committee, member of the Governor’s Sustainable Infrastructure Task Force, and board member of one of Pennsylvania’s largest public drinking water suppliers.

 Donald C. Bluedorn II